 Hair transplantation is a surgical technique that moves individual hair follicles from a part of the body called the ‘donor site’ to bald or balding part of the body known as the ‘recipient site’.
 It is primarily used to treat male pattern baldness.

-In this condition, grafts containing hair follicles that are genetically resistant to balding are transplanted to bald scalp.
+In this condition, grafts containing hair follicles that are genetically resistant to balding are transplanted to the bald scalp.

 Since hair naturally grows in follicles that contain groupings of 1 to 4 hairs, today’s most advanced techniques transplant these naturally occurring 1–4 hairs “follicular units” in their natural groupings.
 Thus modern hair transplantation can achieve a natural appearance by mimicking nature hair for hair.
 This hair transplant procedure is called Follicular Unit Transplantation (FUT).